quickmar/diax-js/packages/test/README.md

 # `@diax/test`

-This is private package for unit testing.
+This is private package for unit testing other `diax` packages.